ivankruchkoff/media-tags/trunk/readme.txt

 * Bug fix: Better Init method.
 Thanks to Mike Schinkel for pointing out the error of my ways on this.
 Also for suggesting using the WP_DEBUG to make sure I have all the holes on the dike plugged.

-* Bug fix: Erronious compare argument on the activate logic media_tags.php in the init function.
+* Bug fix: Erroneous compare argument on the activate logic media_tags.php in the init function.
 Thanks to Tom for that note http://www.codehooligans.com/2009/08/17/media-tags-2-2-plugin-for-wordpress-released/#comment-48664

 * Bug fix: Fixed some hard-coded table name prefixes.
 To all I apologize for this issue.
 For some reason early code I lifted from another plugin I didn't scan.
 In the mediatags_rewrite.php where the SQL WHERE is manipulated for matching the rewrite URL the queries had hard-coded prefixed as in 'wp_posts.', etc. This prevents the Media Tags plugin from working on non-standard database setup and also for WPMU.
 This should now be working.